mynamesleon/aria-autocomplete/README.md

     wrapperClassName: string;

     /**
+     * Automatically clear the screen reader announcement element after the specified delay
+     * Defaults to 2 seconds if true
+     */
+    srAutoClear: boolean | number = false;

+    /**
      * Screen reader text used in multiple mode for element deletion.
      * Prepended to option label in aria-label attribute e.g. 'delete Canada' */